 Flip the form over and you’ll have the front of the turkey feathers.

-Pull tautly onto the ends of the fabric to position to your liking.
+Pull on the ends of the fabric to tighten and position them to your liking.

 Use red felt to create a red turkey snood for the face, measuring about 3″ in length.